pichapp/Bioinfo4B/README.md

 # Bioinformatics Course for Beginners

+This is a five weeks course for students and other life scientists who are just starting with bioinformatics.

+Prerequisites for this course: Although not required, familiarity with python or a coding language is recommended.
+Participants should bring laptops with working terminals.

+## To-Do

 Please fill the questionnaire [here](https://forms.gle/PYmq6XzmxuVkjsLU6) as soon as possible.

 Please follow the steps in the Preparation Page before the second week, when we start the hands-on practices.

-A five weeks course for students and other life scientists who are just starting with bioinformatics.

-Prerequisites for this course: Although not required, familiarity with python or a coding language is recommended.
-Participants should bring laptops.

 ## Objectives